mnie-fallback/MNie.github.io/_posts/2019-02-11-batchingEvents.md

 The only thing which should be done additionally by me is informing about the state of a Batcher.
 I have to do this because when I add the event to the queue at the beginning.
 Which then is passed to the next blocks I lost an information about errors.
 I started by implementing interceptors via `TransformBlock`.
 Their task is to log information about the flow between blocks because as you may notice I have 3 blocks.
 Receiving, Storing and Triggering block.
 Going between each other is logged.
 Beyond of that, I decided that the whole mechanism responsible for sending finally a message to an external provider should be captured in a try/catch block because we don't know what could happen in an external library.
 If we don't do that this exception would be `catch` by a block and we wouldn't notice that something bad happened.

-As you may see thanks to a TPL library we were able to implement a small mechanism which batches/stores data because of date and size which wasn't provided by `Ably.IO` and which is available for example in `EventBus` thanks to a partition key.
+As you may see thanks to a TPL library we were able to implement a small mechanism which batches/stores data because of date and size which wasn't provided by `Ably.IO` (or we didn't "google" enough) and which is available for example in `EventBus` thanks to a partition key.
 But beyond that, the code still looks pretty easy and clear and could be used across the whole system.

 The code could be found here: [github](https://github.com/MNie/RequestBatcher)